amoshochman/ultimate-deploy-practice/README.md

 # ultimate-deploy-practice
 A project for practicing AWS and deployment in Elastic Beanstalk.
-From simple to complex.
+From simple to complex, one tag per step.